-AMENDMENT NO. 6 TO LOAN AGREEMENT
+AMENDMENT NO. 7 TO LOAN AGREEMENT

-This Amendment No. 6 to Loan Agreement (this "Amendment"), dated as of April 1, 2002, is entered into with reference to the Loan Agreement (as amended, supplemented or otherwise modified from time to time, the "Loan Agreement") dated as of November 29, 1999 currently among Apio, Inc., a Delaware corporation (successor by merger and name change to Bush Acquisition Corporation, a Delaware corporation) ("Borrower"), each lender from time to time a party thereto (each a "Lender" and collectively, the "Lenders"), Bank of America, N.A., as Issuing Lender, and Bank of America, N.A., as Administrative Agent (in such capacity, the "Administrative Agent").
+This Amendment No. 7 to Loan Agreement (this "Amendment"), dated as of May 1, 2002, is entered into with reference to the Loan Agreement (as amended, supplemented or otherwise modified from time to time, the "Loan Agreement") dated as of November 29, 1999 currently among Apio, Inc., a Delaware corporation (successor by merger and name change to Bush Acquisition Corporation, a Delaware corporation) ("Borrower"), each lender from time to time a party thereto (each a "Lender" and collectively, the "Lenders"), Bank of America, N.A., as Issuing Lender, and Bank of America, N.A., as Administrative Agent (in such capacity, the "Administrative Agent").
 Capitalized terms not otherwise defined herein shall have the meanings set forth in the Loan Agreement.
 Section references herein relate to the Loan Agreement unless otherwise stated.
-All Section references herein relate to the Loan Agreement unless otherwise stated.